klustria/helidon-mp-ocivault-unittest/Practices.md

       import org.junit.jupiter.api.Test;
       ```
    4. Run the test by doing either of the following:
-       1. Right-click on `MockitoMockTest` found on the `Project` window pane and choosing `Run 'MockitoMockTest'` from the pull down menu.
+       1. Right-click on `MockitoMockTest` found on the `Project` window pane and choosing `Run 'MockitoMockTest'` from the drop-down menu.
        2. Click on the green arrow head on the left side of the `class MockitoMockTest` declaration and choose `Run 'MockitoMockTest'`
    5. The test will begin execution and test result should be successful once completed.
 8. Inside `setUp()` method, add code to stub `Secrets.getSecretBundleByName()` using mockito's `doAnswer()`.
 The stubbing code will have the following sequence: